atsign-foundation/seccheck/README.md

 ### Bonus Commands

-If you are fault finding on a swarm you will find yourself looking up ports from @asigns and atsigns to ports... so
+If you are fault finding on a swarm you will find yourself looking up ports from @signs and @signs to ports... so

 a2d <@sign>    Will convert an @sign to a DNS:Port p2s <port>      Will convert a port number to the secondary docker instance and the @sign it is hosting